nianeyna/ao3downloader/README.md

 ## What is this?
 This is a program intended to help you download fanfiction from the [Archive of Our Own](https://archiveofourown.org/) in bulk.
 This program is primarily intended to work with links to the Archive of Our Own itself, but has a secondary function of downloading any [Pinboard](https://pinboard.in/) bookmarks that link to the Archive of Our Own.
 You can ignore the Pinboard functionality if you don't know what Pinboard is or don't use Pinboard.

+## Table of Contents

+- [Announcements](#announcements): List of changes that may be of note for returning users (not a complete changelog).
+- [Instructions](#instructions): Complete instructions for downloading and starting ao3downloader on Windows and Mac (running ao3downloader on Linux is left as an exercise for the reader).
+I have tried to make this as easy to follow as possible, even for those who have little experience with computers.
+If any of it is confusing, or you have a suggestion to improve the instructions, please [contact](#questions-comments-bug-reports) me.
+- [Menu Options](#menu-options-explanation): Explanation of the options you will see when you start ao3downloader and what they do.
+Note that most of these options will in turn present you with a series of prompts.
+These should largely be self-explanatory, however, if you are confused by any of the prompts your question may be answered in the [notes](#notes).
+- [Notes](#notes): Explanation of some of ao3downloader's features and quirks that may not be immediately obvious.
+I recommend reading this.
+- [Known Issues](#known-issues): List of bugs that I know about but haven't yet been able to fix.
+If you encounter strange behavior, there may be a workaround here.
+- [Troubleshooting](#troubleshooting): If you encounter a problem running the script, please read this section carefully and do *all* of the steps in order to the best of your ability before sending a bug report.
+- [Contact](#questions-comments-bug-reports): How to get in contact with me.
+Don't be shy!

 ## Announcements

 The script now works with python version 3.10!